-Many other frameworks for understanding distribution strategies omit franchising.
-This is because for all intents and purposes, you could franchise your business and still distribute offers intensively, exclusively, or in select channels.
-It is worth mentioning, however, that franchising offers risk reduction
+Many other frameworks for understanding distribution strategies omit franchise.
+This is because you could franchise your business and still distribute offers intensively, exclusively, or in select channels for all intents and purposes.
+It is worth mentioning.
+However, franchising offers risk reduction

-This won’t come close to covering all the implications of each of these major distribution strategies, but hopefully at least a few of you walk away with a better understanding of where your good and services should be available, as well as how to promote and develop them.
+This won’t come close to covering all the implications of each of these major distribution strategies.
+Still, hopefully, at least a few of you will walk away with a better understanding of where your good and services should be available, as well as how to promote and develop them.

 Other parts of our Basic Marketing Concepts series!